aleksandrakaszuba/HowToProgram/README.md

 # HowToProgram
-Exercises from "Java - how to program" book by Paul &amp; Harvey Deitel
+Solutions to exercises from "Java - how to program" book by Paul &amp; Harvey Deitel